Contact Us

 Optical contrast methods give the potential to easily examine living and colorless specimens.
 Different microscopic techniques aim to change phase shifts caused by the interaction of light with the…

-SPERM HY-LITER™ staining of a sexual assault smear slide performed by forensic DNA crime laboratory.
+SPERM HY-LITER™ staining of a sexual assault smear slide which was performed by a forensic DNA crime laboratory.

 Forensic Detection of Sperm from Sexual Assault Evidence